-

 Thank a bunch in advance

-Connor started the discussion CBCT viewer/converter on Mac in the forum Implant Tx Planning a year ago
+Connor started the discussion CBCT viewer/converter on Mac in the forum Implant Tx Planning 2 years ago

 Hi, I a received my CBCT file in DICOM format from the doc I work with that has a Cone beam.
 The issue I am running into is converting the DICOM into a file that I can open it in Blue Sky Bio.
 Do you have any recommendations on how I can convert the file?
 So far I can only view the file using a separate app called “Bee Dicom Viewer”.
 Thank…